 The same concept applies in other contexts.
 By fixing the root cause of environmental issues, positive knock-on effects are created on related SDGs.
 We can increase recycling efforts to reduce waste.
 But with recycling being the most complex, expensive, and least effective option of circular design, we can create better outcomes by targeting the root cause.
 A good example is Schiphol Airport purchasing ‘light as a service’, as opposed to buying light products.
 Light products are notoriously designed for obsolescence.
 With the new agreement Schiphol leases light, while Philips is responsible for all fixtures, installations, and the electricity bill.
 This incentivises designers to fundamentally redesign more durable, energy-efficient products that are easier to replace in parts.

 Understanding how your unique business can best target SDGs to effectively fix their root cause can lead to significantly more impact with the same amount of investment.

 Each company has a different context.
 Understanding how your unique business can best target SDGs to effectively fix their root cause can lead to significantly more impact with the same amount of investment.
-But, this is only the first key driver behind successful impact strategies.
-Many impact strategies don’t achieve effective outcomes, even though they are aimed at a root cause.

 1 Lomborg, 2015 2 UN, 2015a 3 Cheeseman, 2012; Davenport, 2012; Herrera, 2013; Wydick et al., 2014 4 Frazer, 2008; Herrera, 2013; Rangan, Quelch, Herrero & Barton, 2007; Shikwati, 2005 5 Frazer, 2008 6 World Bank, 2020b